T.I. vs. T.I.P.: Recording

 T.I. also stated it's out of Eminem's norm, if Eminem has a norm," T.I. said of the track.
 T.I. stated it's a record you wouldn't expect to hear him on, kinda like how you heard him on 'Smack That' for Akon or [Em's] 'Shake That' with Nate Dogg.
 You'll be like, 'OK, he's switching it up.' ['Touchdown' is] basically [him] talking about when you touch down in everybody's city, what you do.
 Hit the mall, buy a car or leave the club with all the girls.
 We have yet to finish that one.
 T.I. stated the one we finished is 'Whatever You Want It to Be,' " he added.
 "It's saying, 'I'm a man, if I ain't nothing else.
 Before I'm a rapper, before I'm anything else, I'm a man.
 If you don't respect that, it can be whatever you want it to be.'
 The producer Tip went the most in-depth with for this project, however, was — of all people — Wyclef Jean.
 It has yet to be determined if all their records will make the cut, but two front-runners are "Swagger" and "U Know What It Is".
 T.I. stated that you can quote me," Tip burst out with a grin. " 'U Know What It Is' will tear the clubs up this summer."
-T.I. stated that him and Wyclef got together over a weekend," he explained about the collaborations.
+T.I. stated that he and Wyclef got together over a weekend, he explained about the collaborations.
 "We wasn't on each other's itinerary to work with each other.
 He hit me one day when I was in L.A. and was like, 'I gotta come to Atlanta.
 You got anywhere I can record?, T.I. graciously turned over the main room in his studio and it was on from there.
 T.I. came home about a day into Wyclef's sessions and immediately started snatching up tracks for himself.
 T.I. stated he started pulling up beats and he was like, 'Who is that for?'
 He said, 'You, if you want it.'
 We wound up knocking seven songs from Friday to Monday.
 It's just us having a good time.
 We just bonded, T.I. added.